Caprese Salad is an easy Mediterranean salad prepared with a handful of fresh ingredients.

 Use only fresh buffalo mozzarella, not the processed mozzarella cheese which is used on pizzas and which looks like cheddar.

-Soft fresh buffalo mozzarella is turned into a ball and then kept in brine.
+Soft fresh mozzarella cheese is turned into a ball and then kept in brine.

 Soft mozzarella can be stored for a few days in the brine in the fridge.
 Follow the expiry date.